- Why you should use vouchers

 Timing can be the key to personalising your vouchers for your customer base.
 Sending a voucher to a customer for taking a specific action (eg buying something or ongoing loyalty), celebrating a special occasion (eg a birthday) or saying sorry when something goes wrong (eg, a defective product) can give your marketing efforts a personalised edge that it would otherwise be missing.

 Timing a promotional offer to anticipate customer needs is another powerful way to engage your customer – all it takes is a little data and intuition.
-For example, if a first-time customer purchases hand cream, timing a voucher to anticipate the customer’s need of more hand cream, not only improves the chances of repeat business but gives your voucher a personal touch.
+For example, if a first-time customer purchases hand cream, timing a voucher to anticipate the customer’s need for more hand cream, not only improves the chances of repeat business but gives your voucher a personal touch.

 It’s also important to ensure that you time your voucher campaigns so that discounting is the exception and not the rule for your company.
 A constant stream of discount offers will destroy any sense of urgency and undermine their performance.